-99202 Office or other outpatient visit for the evaluation and management of a new patient, which requires these three key components: an expanded problem focused history, an expanded problem focused examination, and straightforward medical decision making.
-30.00 (6.50) Usually, the presenting problem(s) are of low to moderate severity.
-Practitioners typically spend 20 minutes face-to-face with the patient and/or family.
-99203 Office or other outpatient visit for the evaluation and management of a new patient, which requires these three key components: a detailed history, a detailed examination, and medical decision making of low complexity.
-30.00 (6.50) Usually, the presenting problem(s) are of moderate severity.
-Practitioners typically spend 30 minutes face-to-face with the patient and/or family.
-99204 Office or other outpatient visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of moderate complexity.
-30.00 (6.50) Usually, the presenting problem(s) are of moderate to high severity.
-Practitioners typically spend 45 minutes face-to-face with the patient and/or family.
-99205 Office or other outpatient visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of high complexity.
-30.00 (6.50) Usually, the presenting problem(s) are of moderate to high severity.
+- 99202 Office or other outpatient visit for the evaluation and management of a new patient, which requires these three key components: an expanded problem focused history, an expanded problem focused examination, and straightforward medical decision making. - Usually, the presenting problem(s) are of low to moderate severity.
+Practitioners typically spend 20 minutes face-to-face with the patient and/or family. - 99203 Office or other outpatient visit for the evaluation and management of a new patient, which requires these three key components: a detailed history, a detailed examination, and medical decision making of low complexity. - Usually, the presenting problem(s) are of moderate severity.
+Practitioners typically spend 30 minutes face-to-face with the patient and/or family. - Office or other outpatient visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of moderate complexity. - Usually, the presenting problem(s) are of moderate to high severity.
+Practitioners typically spend 45 minutes face-to-face with the patient and/or family. - Office or other outpatient visit for the evaluation and management of a new patient, which requires these three key components: a comprehensive history, a comprehensive examination, and medical decision making of high complexity. - Usually, the presenting problem(s) are of moderate to high severity.
 Practitioners typically spend 60 minutes face-to-face with the patient and/or family.

-ESTA BLISHED PATIENT ollowing codes are used to report the evaluation and management service established patients who present for follow-up and/or periodic reevaluation of problems or for the evaluation and management of new problem(s) in established patients.
+The following codes are used to report the evaluation and management services provided to established patients who present for follow-up and/or periodic reevaluation of problems or for the evaluation and management of new problem(s) in established patients.

-99211Office or other outpatient visit for the evaluation and management of an established patient that may not require the presence of a30.00 (5.00) (5.00)physician practitioner).

-Usually, the presenting problem(s) are minimal.
-Typically, 5 minutes are spent performing or supervising these services.

-99212 Office or other outpatient visit for the evaluation and two of these three key components: a problem focused history, a problem focused examination, and/or straightforward medical decision making.
-30.00 (5.00) Usually, the presenting problem(s) are self limited or minor.
+- Office or other outpatient visit for the evaluation and management of an established patient that may not require the presence of a practitioner. - Usually, the presenting problem(s) are minimal.
+Typically, 5 minutes are spent performing or supervising these services. - Office or other outpatient visit for the evaluation and two of these three key components: a problem focused history, a problem focused examination, and/or straightforward medical decision making. - Usually, the presenting problem(s) are self limited or minor.
 Practitioners typically spend 10 minutes face-to-face with the patient and/or family.

-99213 Office or other outpatient visit for the evaluation and management of an established patient, which requires at least two of these three key components: an expanded problem focused history, an expanded problem focused examination, and/or medical decision making of low complexity.
-30.00 (5.00) Usually, the presenting problem(s) are of low to moderate severity.
-Practitioners typically spend 15 minutes face-to-face with the patient and/or family.
-99214 Office or other outpatient visit for the evaluation and management of an established patient, which requires at least two of these three key components: a detailed history, a detailed examination, and/or medical decision making of moderate complexity.
-30.00 (5.00) Usually, the presenting problem(s) are of moderate to high severity.
-Practitioners typically spend 25 minutes face-to-face with the patient and/or family.
-99215 Office or other outpatient visit for the evaluation and management of an established patient, which requires at least two of these three key components: a comprehensive history, a comprehensive examination, and/or medical decision making of high complexity.
-30.00 (5.00) Usually, the presenting problem(s) are of moderate to high severity.
+- 99213 Office or other outpatient visit for the evaluation and management of an established patient, which requires at least two of these three key components: an expanded problem focused history, an expanded problem focused examination, and/or medical decision making of low complexity. - Usually, the presenting problem(s) are of low to moderate severity.
+Practitioners typically spend 15 minutes face-to-face with the patient and/or family. - Office or other outpatient visit for the evaluation and management of an established patient, which requires at least two of these three key components: a detailed history, a detailed examination, and/or medical decision making of moderate complexity. - Usually, the presenting problem(s) are of moderate to high severity.
+Practitioners typically spend 25 minutes face-to-face with the patient and/or family. - Office or other outpatient visit for the evaluation and management of an established patient, which requires at least two of these three key components: a comprehensive history, a comprehensive examination, and/or medical decision making of high complexity. - Usually, the presenting problem(s) are of moderate to high severity.
 Practitioners typically spend 40 minutes face-to-face with the patient and/or family.